 For iteration 2, I wanted to test out a new hypothesis.
-While I knew people generally hates dealing the idea of “modes” given the amount of cognitive it entails + the additional interactions, I thought that it might have a place in bulky enterprise products.
+While I knew people generally hated the idea of “states” given the amount of cognitive overhead it entails, I thought that the design pattern might actually have a place in the bulky enterprise products.

 Given the fact that such a small percentage of users interact with in-app help, it didn’t make sense for it to take up valuable real estate on the screen.

 It was just a weird idea to me at the time.
 But weird ideas are worth testing.

 These usability sessions was tricky to lead since the idea of “help”, at its essence, is context-specific and wide-ranging.
 If the users knowing that we were testing our implementations of in-app help, this would reflect in their decision making process and cause their behaviors to shift.
 Tricky tricky.